khangich/machine-learning-interview/design.md

 # ML system design usecases
 * The goal of this section is to provide a structural way to approach ML system design questions.
-If you're interested to learn more about paid ML system design course with more examples, [subscribe here](https://docs.google.com/forms/d/1V3m00czxwGcFgjMP_o4vjRuDt1l8nkkNL5zM0UNLEGI/edit).
+If you're interested to learn more about paid ML system design course with more examples, [click here](course.md).

 ## Ad Click Prediction for Social Networks.
 * Build a machine learning model to predict if an ad will be clicked.
 For simplicity reasons,